SJV-S/OpenCelerator/README.md

 - **Share this tool.** Spread the word to others who might find it useful.
 - **Acknowledge.** If you use this in an official capacity, please acknowledge by linking to my GitHub.

 I am also looking for work!
-I have a PhD in behavior analysis and some coding experience.
-I'm happy to relocate and will share my CV upon request.
+I have a PhD in behavior analysis and obviously know a little bit about coding.
+Happy to relocate.
+Will share CV upon request.<br>